MassTransit/MassTransit/docs/usage/scheduling/azure-sb-scheduler.md

 # Scheduling with Azure Service Bus

-Azure Service Bus allows the enqueue time of a message to be specified, making it possible to schedule messsages without the use of a separate message scheduler.
+Azure Service Bus allows the enqueue time of a message to be specified, making it possible to schedule messages without the use of a separate message scheduler.
 MassTransit makes it easy to take advanced of this feature by configuring the bus scheduler to specify the enqueue time for scheduled messages.

 ## Configuring the enqueue time scheduler